Black Lives Matter logos in the workplace divide employers, workers and customers

 “I’m disappointed and angry we aren’t allowed to show support for [what] we believe in,” said a worker at a Seattle-area location of the Shari’s Restaurant chain in response to a reader survey by The Seattle Times.
 A Shari’s spokesperson said no logos of any kind are permitted on employees’ clothing, and buttons and pins are not allowed for “safety reasons and consistency.”

-While many business are embracing the issue — or, at least, coming to terms with it — others say politics doesn’t beslong in the workplace.
+While many business are embracing the issue — or, at least, coming to terms with it — others say politics doesn’t belong in the workplace.

 “It makes me incredibly proud that so many of our employees are civically engaged,” says Molly Moon Neitzel, owner of the eponymously named ice-cream stores, where workers are allowed to wear BLM logos.